shnigi/robotworkshop/README.md

 Hints: Variables are set like ${variable} = stringvalue (notice robot syntax minimum 2 spaces after = mark)

+# Exercise 7. - Variables continue

+Create new file named as variablefile.py add following variable BROWSER = "headlesschrome"
+Pass the variablefile to the exercise 2 with command robot -d results --variablefile ./variablefile.py ./exercise_2.robot

+Notice how BROWSER variable is overridden from local test case variable.
+Also now we use native headless mode available in both Chrome and Firefox browsers.

 # That’s it!

 Next steps to learn: